MishaTrifonov/Classroom-Challenges-Simulator/README.md

-This is the final project of :
+The Class Simulator
+A 3D simulation game where players experience and interact within a virtual classroom environment.
+Built using Unity and C#, this project showcases gameplay mechanics, 3D environment design, and player interactions.

+By:
+Reemy Halabi
-Reemi Halabi and Michael Trifonov
+Michael Trifonov